progettazionemauro/django-api/cheatsheet.md

 **Important Note:**

 The diagram you sent depicts a high-level view of system components.
-The `fork` system call and process creation happen within the operating system kernel, which is not explicitly shown in the diagram. epresenting the `fork` system call at the kernel level on Unix-based systems:
+The `fork` system call and process creation happen within the operating system kernel, which is not explicitly shown in the diagram.

+ ### Flow representing the `fork` system call at the kernel level on Unix-based systems:

 **Components:**